-- NordVPN Great budget provider with a huge network of servers able to circumvent most restricted and geo-blocked sites.
+- NordVPN Great all-rounder with a huge network of servers able to circumvent most restricted and geo-blocked sites.
 Solid privacy and security features.

-- IPVanish Prefered by Kodi and Fire TV Stick users for easy remote integration with app.
+- IPVanish Preferred by Kodi and Fire TV Stick users for easy remote integration with app.
 Good speeds and great security features.

 - VyprVPN Impressive speeds and goes to some lengths for privacy and security.
 Not the cheapest option on this list.